Srinagarindra: As Princess Mother

 While Mom Sangwan and her children were living in Switzerland, King Prajadhipok (Rama VII) abdicated on 2 March 1935, relinquishing his right to appoint an heir to the throne.

 According to the palace Law regarding succession to the throne as promulgated by King Vajiravudh in 1924, the next in line was the son of Prince Mahidol Adulyadej, the Prince of Songkla Nagarindra.
 Thus Prince Ananda Mahidol, as yet only nine years old, was declared the eighth monarch of the Chakri Dynasty.

 Since the new king was only nine years old, parliament unanimously appointed Prince Aditya Dibabha Abhakara (son of Prince Abhakara Kiartiwongse, the Prince of Chumphorn) and Chao Phraya Yomaraj (Pan Sukhum) as regents until the king came of age.
 On this occasion, Mom Sangwan was conferred the title of "Princess Mother Sri Sangwan", a title that still denoted her commoner status.

 For various reasons including security in line with their new status, the family moved to a new house, names Villa Vadhana in Pully, near Lausanne.

-The king and his younger brother, Prince Bhumibol Adulyadej went to a school called Ecole Nouvelle de la Suisse Romande.
-Although in his own country he was king, at school in Switzerland he was simply, Ananda Mahidol, son of Madame S. Mahidol, a student receiving no more privileges than any other student here.
+The king and his younger brother, Prince Bhumibol Adulyadej attended a school called Ecole Nouvelle de la Suisse Romande.
+Although in his own country, he was king, at school in Switzerland, he was simply, Ananda Mahidol, son of Madame S. Mahidol, a student receiving no more privileges than any other student there.

 Return to Thailand

 Three years after ascending the throne, the young King Ananda Mahidol returned to visit his country and his people for the first time.
 Upon their return, Princess Sri Sangwan was elevated to the ranks of royalty with the title Her Royal Highness.
 Throughout the two months that the young king appeared in the midst of his people, the Thais had a chance to admire his maturity and his demeanor, which was most becoming to a monarch and far beyond his years.

-The princess mother took advantage of this brief sojourn in their homeland to make sure that the king saw as much as he could of the important temples and historic sites in Bangkok and the environs, and of the national arts and culture.
+The Princess Mother took advantage of this brief sojourn in their homeland to make sure that the king saw as much as he could of the important temples and historic sites in Bangkok and the environs, and of the national arts and culture.
 She also kindled his desire to help others, to contribute to charitable projects including public health and medicine.
 The king donated a sum from his privy purse to build the Ananda Mahidol Hospital in Lopburi Province, while his siblings donated toward a health centre in Samut Sakhon Province.

 In January 1939, King Ananda Mahidol and his family bade farewell once again to their homeland and returned to Switzerland.